-As HIPAA covered entities, States also must comply with use of the ICD-10 codes sets by the October 1, 2014, deadline.
+As HIPAA covered entities, States also must comply with use of the ICD-10 codes sets by the October 1, 2015, compliance date.

 To help States implement ICD-10, CMS has developed an ICD-10 training package for State Medicaid agencies.
 The complete package includes 12 training segments that address Federal requirements and other aspects of ICD-10 implementation.